BSFishy/homelab/README.md

   - [x] Make bootstrap process negotiate port numbers then output something for reference on port numbers
   - [x] Track services and set them up in pihole and nginx
+  - [ ] Generate SSL certificates so that requests are served over HTTPS